xorpd/idsearch/README.md

 functions = sdb.all_functions()
 ```

-Note that all the resulting lines, xrefs and functions are generators.
+Note that all the resulting lines, xrefs and functions are iterators.
 They are
 lazily evaluated.

 Example for counting the amount of lines in the index: